April 1, 2026

 Customer Charge – The customer charge partially covers the cost of maintaining a safe and reliable natural gas distribution system.
 It includes things like meter reading, customer services and 24-hour emergency response.

 Because natural gas is a commodity, the market price can fluctuate with changes in the amount of readily available supply or in the level of demand for the product.
 We adjust customer prices for market fluctuations every three months to reflect changes in the market price.
-A slightly lower North American inventory than last year paired with a forecast of colder than normal weather for the remainder of the 2025/2026 winter season has led to an increase in the price of natural gas.
+The decrease in rates is driven primarily by lower North American natural gas market prices and healthy storage levels, which have reduced the overall cost of natural gas supply.
+Enbridge Gas’ integrated system and long‑term planning also allow the company to manage these market fluctuations reliably, ensuring customers benefit when market conditions improve.

 A facility carbon charge is included in the delivery or transportation charge on the bill.
 This charge is associated with the costs to operate Enbridge Gas’ facilities that deliver natural gas to you.
-In January, there is an increase in the facility carbon charge from 0.0123 cents/m3 to 0.0145 cents/m3.
-For an average residential customer, this increase represents about 5 cents annually, depending on your location.
+In January, there was an increase in the facility carbon charge from 0.0123 cents/m3 to 0.0145 cents/m3.
+For an average residential customer, this increase represented about 32-35 cents annually, depending on your location.

 Enbridge Gas buys natural gas at a number of market supply hubs in Western Canada and the U.S. We pay market prices for natural gas and then pay other pipeline companies to transport the gas from supply hubs into our distribution system in Ontario.
 We adjust the rates we charge our customers for these items quarterly to reflect changes in market prices, which are passed through to our customers without mark-up.
 In addition, there are adjustments for the difference between our forecast for natural gas and natural gas transportation market prices, storage and distribution costs and the actual costs from prior periods.